sflems/led-board-manager/README.md

 ```
 This is the second number in the table following the username (Use caution if you have more than one python/Django server running!).
 Change the `PID` in the following command to that number to kill the server:

-`kill -9 PID`
+`kill -9 PID`, or `pkill -f runserver` if you'd like to skip the step above.

-Or... simply stop the server from the dashboard in the following steps :).
+Better yet... simply stop the server from the dashboard in the following steps :).

 ## Usage
 __Be sure to back up any previous configurations before use!!!__